AbdooMohamedd/Data-Science-projects/README.md

-# Data-Science-projects
-Great!
-Here is the updated README file with your GitHub username included:

----

 # Data Science Projects

 Welcome to my Data Science projects repository!
 This repository contains a collection of small to medium-sized data science projects that I have worked on.
 Each project is organized into its own folder and contains all necessary files, including data, code, and documentation.